bterwijn/invocation_tree/README.md

 The [Invocation Tree Web Debugger](https://invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_copy.py&timestep=1&play) shows that all permutation are generated in the same way as when we used immutable type `str` to represent each permutation.

 A second way is to mutate the `list` value with the `+=` operator or `append()` function and then after the recursive call to undo this action to restore its original value.
 This way we avoid creating new lists so this is much faster.
+We couldn't do this before with immutable type `str` because a value of immutable type is always copied when we change it.
 However, now we have to take care to correctly undo each action we take so the code can get it a bit more complex, but this generally is worth it for faster execution.

 ```python
 def permutations(elements, perm, n):